teranian/shantyclubdirectory/README.md

-# Canberra Pickers & Fiddlers tune book
-A project to create an interactive PDF document of sheet music for the Canberra Pickers &amp; Fiddlers old time music session.

-Tunes are created in ABC notation (https://abcnotation.com/)
+# Shanty Club Directory
+A directory listing of all Sea Shanty Clubs in Australia

 The static HTML site is based on the [https://neat-starter.netlify.app/](https://neat-starter.netlify.app/) by Surjith S M ( [@surjithctly](https://surjithctly.in/) )